deepak-mishra32/deepak-mishra32/README.md

 - 👋 Hi, I’m Deepak Mishra
-- 👀 I’m a Full Stack Web Developer but i prefer frontend deveoplment more
+- 👀 I’m a Full Stack Web Developer (just a bit biased to frontend development)
 - 🌱 I’m currently working on Angular, Spring and DjangoREST framework
 - 📫 How to reach me ...
   - dbm3323@gmail.com